MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 > {: .solution}
 {: .challenge}

 Now that we know what's wrong, We will use the `read_csv()` function from the Tidyverse `readr` package.
-Load the `tidyverse` package and gapminder dataset using the code below.
+Load the `tidyverse` package and sample dataset using the code below.

 ~~~